 Who We AreOur Mission, Vision & History

-The mission of Immanuel Lutheran School is to partner with parents to prepare their children for Christian learning and service while pursuing a rigorous academic program in a disciplined, nurturing environment.
+The mission of Immanuel Lutheran School is to partner with families to equip children for life-long learning and service through a rigorous academic program in a nurturing, Christ-centered environment.

 On February 20, 1869, eleven families met on the platform of the Chicago and Northwestern Railroad in Palatine to consider forming a Lutheran parish in the community.
 One week later, the congregation of Immanuel Lutheran Church was formally organized.
 Pastor Roeder of Dunton (now Arlington Heights), conducted the service.
 One year later, four acres west of Greeley Street were purchased for the purpose of building a church and a cemetery.
 The cemetery, which until recently was maintained by Immanuel, was formally dedicated.
 However, the lack of funds made it inadvisable to build a church on that site.
 Therefore, the remaining land was sold to one of the church’s charter members for $2,000.
 With this capital Immanuel then purchased a church building on North Plum Grove Road from the Disciple’s Church.
 This is the current site of Immanuel’s school.